 (Concluded in the next issue)

-* What unexpected supersession of this society and of its whole organization of appearance will finally bring us to a happy ending?
+- What unexpected supersession of this society and of its whole organisation of appearance will finally bring us to a happy ending?

 IF YOU DON'T ALREADY KNOW, FIND OUT IN PART TWO